AckerlyXu/heima/articles/batch/batch-api-basics.md

 It is also possible for an intermittent issue to cause a task to hang or take too long to execute.
 You can set the maximum execution interval for a task.
 If the maximum execution interval is exceeded, the Batch service interrupts the task application.

 ### Connecting to compute nodes
 You can perform additional debugging and troubleshooting by signing in to a compute node remotely.
 You can use the Azure portal to download a Remote Desktop Protocol (RDP) file for Windows nodes and obtain Secure Shell (SSH) connection information for Linux nodes.
-You can also do this by using the Batch APIs--for example, with [Batch .NET][net_rdpfile] or [Batch Python](/documentation/articles/batch-linux-nodes/#connect-to-linux-nodes/).
+You can also do this by using the Batch APIs--for example, with [Batch .NET][net_rdpfile] or [Batch Python](./batch-linux-nodes.md#connect-to-linux-nodes).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > To connect to a node via RDP or SSH, you must first create a user on the node.
 To do this, you can use the Azure portal, [add a user account to a node][rest_create_user] by using the Batch REST API, call the [ComputeNode.CreateComputeNodeUser][net_create_user] method in Batch .NET, or call the [add_user][py_add_user] method in the Batch Python module.
 >
 >